Cholera

 In people with severe symptoms, the extreme loss of body fluids can lead to dehydration and shock.
 Without proper treatment, cholera can cause death within a few hours.

 If you think you or someone you know has cholera, seek medical care immediately.
+Cholera can be treated with antibiotics, but they are not as important as rehydration.
+Getting rest and drinking fluids are especially important if you have diarrhea.
+With proper rehydration, less than 1% of cholera patients die.
 Severe cases may require intravenous fluid replacement.
-Antibiotics can be taken to shorten the length of illness, but they are not as important as rehydration.
-With proper rehydration, less than 1% of cholera patients die.

 Getting sick with cholera is rare in the United States.
 People from the U.S. are more likely to get cholera when they travel to countries in parts of Asia, Africa, and Latin America where cholera is commonly found.
 If you are traveling to an area where cholera is common, take simple steps to prevent getting sick: